 The differential diagnosis will depend on the particular presenting symptoms.
 The following are the most common considerations:

-- Serotonin syndrome can be indistinguishable from sympathomimetic intoxication (and these may be largely the same thing, because sympathomimetics increase serotonin levels)
+- Sympathomimetic intoxication may be indistinguishable from serotonin syndrome (and these may be largely the same thing, because many sympathomimetics increase serotonin levels).

 - Serotonin syndrome can be a sepsis mimic (e.g. can cause fever, elevated lactate, tachycardia).